appium/appium/docs/en/writing-running-appium/tutorial/swipe/ios-picker-wheels-set-value.md

 ## iOS pickerWheels: Fast '.setValue()' example

-PickerWheels in XCTest framework is powerful and weak side.
-Powerful when '.setValue()' works and weak when not.
-It is breaking and restoring quite often.
+Unfortunately, XCTest cannot always properly interact with picker wheel controls.
+Sometimes the setValue() call might not have any effect.

-General rules:
+How to make picker wheel controls more compatible to XCTest:
-- when PickerWheel view is simple e.g. any text: month name, date or country name in most cases '.setValue()' works.
+- if PickerWheel view is simple e.g. any text: month name, date or country name in most cases '.setValue()' works.
-- when PickerWheel value complex e.g. country flag image and country text then possibility of fail increases.
+- if PickerWheel value complicated e.g. country flag image and country text then the probability of failure increases.

 ### One PickerWheel